somali-nlp/somali-dialect-classifier/docs/howto/sprakbanken-integration.md

 # Språkbanken Somali Corpora Integration Guide

+**Integrating and processing 66 Somali language corpora from University of Gothenburg's Språkbanken repository.**

+**Last Updated:** 2025-11-21

 ## Overview

 This guide explains how to integrate and process the 66 Somali language corpora from University of Gothenburg's Språkbanken repository into your Somali Dialect Classifier pipeline.